Do you want to grow indoor plants but don’t want to mess with dirty soil?

-It needs partial shade, and planting many Coleus together makes it right ground cover plant or great on garden borders.
-Many people grow it in water so they can plant it indoor.
+It needs partial shade, and planting many Coleus together makes it the right ground cover plant or great on garden borders.
+Many people grow it in water so they can plant it indoors.
 This makes it an excellent addition to be a tabletop plant that provides the natural indoor green look.

 You can grow Coleus through seed or through existing plants.
 It takes less growth time by cutting the stem from a healthy Coleus plant.
-You need to cut 3 to 5-inch stem from the plant and remove most of the lower leaves, leaving only a couple of leaves at the top.
+You need to cut 3 to 5-inch stems from the plant and remove most of the lower leaves, leaving only a couple of leaves at the top.

 Place the stem in a water-filled container while keeping leaves outside the water.
 Place the vase near the window or where it can get some indirect sunlight.

 In a week or two, the roots start growing in the plant to sustain it.
 When the plant has enough roots, it starts developing.